seandstewart/bardly/bardly/plays/histories/edward-iii/uncut.md

 Now, father, this petition Edward makes
 To thee, whose grace hath been his strongest shield,
 That, as thy pleasure chose me for the man
-To be the instrument to shew thy power,
+To be the instrument to show thy power,
 So thou wilt grant that many princes more,
 Bred and brought up within that little Isle,
 May still be famous for like victories!